MatijaBrown/Auswerterich/README.md

-It calculates, it dies, it drives your car.
+It calculates, it dires your laundry, it drives your car.

 No warranty!